SabakiHQ/gtp/README.md

 - `evt` `<Object>`
     - `command` [`<Command>`](#command)
+    - `subscribe(subscriber)`
     - `async getResponse()` [`<Response>`](#response)

 This event is emitted when a command is sent to the engine.
+Using the `subscribe` function you can get updates every time the engine responds with a new line, see [controller.sendCommand()](#async-controllersendcommandcommand-subscriber).

 #### `controller.path`